What is Ballroom dance?

 There are a lot of benefits that come with learning Ballroom dances.
 It may appear strict and full of class, but it’s really all about fun!

-• Slower dances like Waltz, Tango and Foxtrot can help you tone and strength your body.
+Slower dances like Waltz, Tango, and Foxtrot can help you tone and strengthen your body.